 Toil provides many command line options when running a toil script (see Running Toil workflows), or using Toil to run a CWL script.
 Many of these are described below.
-For most Toil scripts, executing:
+For most Toil scripts, executing --help will show this list of options.